mesosphere/dcos-kubernetes-quickstart/README.md

 ## Documents

+## Community
+Get help and connect with other users on the [mailing list](https://groups.google.com/a/dcos.io/forum/#!forum/kubernetes) or on DC/OS community [Slack](http://chat.dcos.io/) in the #kubernetes channel.

 ## Roadmap

 Kubernetes on DC/OS is currently in Beta, and not recommended for Production.
 For Production certification, we will be delivering incremental functionality: